Harvard's Fox Club back to all male after 'provisional' women's membership revoked

 Harvard University's exclusive and historic Fox Club — whose members have included Bill Gates and T.S.
-Eliot — has reverted to male only after revoking membership for its nine "provisional" female members, according to university newspaper The Crimson.
+Eliot — has reverted to male-only after revoking membership for its nine "provisional" female members, according to The Harvard Crimson, the university's daily newspaper.

 The traditionally all-male social club had given the nine women "provisional" status in the face of looming sanctions by Harvard on single-gender groups, The Crimson reported on Monday.
 But screenshots obtained by the newspaper of messages allegedly among recent graduates indicate that the club's graduate board revoked membership for all of its provisional members and invited only the men to reapply for full membership.

 The decision follows Harvard's announcement of sanctions in May 2016 against students who become members of single-gender groups.
-The new rules are set to kick in in fall of 2017, according to Harvard's website.
+The new rules are set to take effect in the fall of 2017, according to Harvard's website.

 But as of this May, only four of the 23 single-gender clubs, fraternities and sororities had adopted successful gender-neutral membership since the announcement of the sanctions, according to The Crimson.
 One other all-male group, the Spee Club, added women before the announcement, becoming the first of the eight remaining male-only clubs to become co-ed.